 California Exempt Organization Return

 Standard Deadline: 4.5 Months After Year-End

-Form 199 is required of all tax-exempt associations that receive $25,000 or more in revenue from any source (assessments, etc.) It's due four and a half months after year-end but that date can also be extended.
+Form 199 is required of all tax-exempt associations that receive $50,000 (although the threshold may be higher if your association is less than 3 years old) or more in revenue from any source (assessments, etc.) It’s due four and a half months after year-end (May 15th for calendar year-ends) but that date can also be extended.
 A $10 filing fee is required annually.
 Failure to file this form when required can result in an additional $55 in penalties plus interest.
 Corporate powers can also be suspended for failure to file this form.

 Estimated Tax Payments

 If an association pays income taxes on its nonmember income, then it may be required to pay estimated taxes quarterly to avoid an estimated tax penalty.
 For Federal, estimates are required if taxes are $500 or more.
 The state has no minimum.
 With increasing interest rates, many associations will be paying more in income taxes than in the last 2 or 3 years.
 Associations must make federal tax deposits electronically using the IRS EFTPS system, not through a bank or with a return.
 See the IRS website to set up payments.

 State taxes are paid by check and mailed using form 100-ES.
 Payments for calendar year associations are due April 15, June 15, September 15 and December 15.

 Associations, like all other businesses, are required to file 1099 forms by January 31 for payments made during the previous calendar year.
 This is true even if the association has a fiscal year end other than December 31.
 If you pay $600 or more during the calendar year to a “noncorporate service provider,” then you are required to issue a 1099-MISC to that service provider.
 Common HOA service providers include: